NicoRottcher/research-data-management-tool/README.md

 # A research data management tool

 A SQL and Python-based tool for managing research data throughout its lifecycle from acquisition to publication.
 The method enables FAIR-compatible data management, minimizes user interaction, and provides customizability for diverse research domains.

-This is the data repository for an article submitted by N.C.
+This software and data repository is supplement to an article submitted by N.C.
 Röttcher *et al.* to J. Mat.
 Chem.
 A.

 # What is included?
 - data belonging to the mentioned publication stored in a SQLite database (database/sqlite.db).
 This includes: